Influence of density-dependent diffusion on pattern formation in a refuge: Methods

+where $D_0$ is the diffusivity at the interface for low density.
 Since we are interested in studying the patterns that can appear in these systems, we will work with values of the parameters far beyond the critical values for survival, i.e., $L\gg L_c$, to warrant that the population does not go extinct.